LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-live-chat.md

 ## Bare-bones: get to the first message

-To get the most basic version of messaging up means you have a generic ‘chat’ button your website and there will be no routing - testall agents will receive all messages.
+To get the most basic version of messaging up means you have a generic ‘chat’ button your website and there will be no routing - all agents will receive all messages.
 Getting to the first message is simple and can be done through three steps:

 1. Your developers or website administrator need to add the LivePerson tag (piece of code) to every page of the website.
 For instructions on how to get the code, [click here.]()
 2. Create users for the agents that will be taking the conversations.
 To learn how to set up users, [click here]().